-The SET VARIABLE Command allows the user to set or modify a text or numeric value assigned to a variable.
+The SET VARIABLE Command allows the user to associate a variable label with a text or numeric value.

 This can be useful when the value of a variable changes from one imaging procedure to another and the user wants to be able to modify that value without modifying the remainder of the macro program.